 Right to Work Check: Employer Compliance Guide

-As a UK employer, you have a legal obligation to comply with the prevention of illegal working legislation.
-This requires you to conduct a Right to Work check on every UK-based employee to verify they have the requisite permission to perform the work on offer.
+As a UK employer, you have a legal obligation to comply with the prevention of illegal working regime.
+This requires you to conduct a Right to Work check on every individual you intend to employ in the UK to verify they have the requisite permission to perform the work on offer before they start their employment with you.

-The Right to Work regime has been subject to extensive reform in recent years, with different types of Right to Work check now available for certain types of workers, and with substantial increases in illegal working fines.
+Right to Work rules have been subject to extensive reform in recent years, with different types of Right to Work check now available for different types of workers, and with substantial increases in illegal working fines.
+As such, it is good risk management practice to ensure your processes for conducting Right to Work checks are compliant and implemented consistently and correctly throughout your organisation.

-By carrying out Right to Work checks in the correct manner, employers should be able to rely on a statutory defence against allegations of compliance breaches, where they can demonstrate they have taken consistent and compliant measures to ensure they are only hiring individuals with permission to work in the UK.
+When employers carry out Right to Work checks in the correct manner, they are able to rely on a statutory excuse against a civil penalty fine for illegal working, where they can demonstrate they have taken consistent and compliant measures to ensure they are only hiring individuals with permission to work in the UK and have followed the Home Office’s prescribed process in force at the date of the check.

 This means it is good risk management practice to ensure your processes for conducting Right to Work checks are compliant and implemented consistently and correctly throughout your organisation.

-Section A: What is a Right to Work Check
+1. What is a Right to Work Check?

 A Right to Work check is a mandatory process that UK employers must undertake to verify that all of their employees have the legal right to work in the United Kingdom.

-The Right to Work provisions are set out under Sections 15 – 25 of the Immigration, Asylum and Nationality Act 2006, supported by Home Office guidance which is regularly updated.
-Employers are under a duty to stay informed and meet their obligations under the relevant latest guidance.
+The Right to Work provisions are set out under Sections 15 – 25 of the Immigration, Asylum and Nationality Act 2006, supported by a Code of Practice and Home Office guidance, all of which are subject to change.
+Employers are under a duty to stay informed and meet their obligations under the relevant latest guidance, including the current version of the Employer’s Guide to Right to Work checks that applies to checks carried out on or after its implementation date.

-By conducting these checks in the correct way, employers ensure that they are hiring individuals who are legally permitted to work, and where there are allegations of non-compliance, evidence of a compliant Right to Work check can provide the employer with grounds to challenge proposed enforcement action.
+Conducting these checks in the correct way helps employers ensure that they are hiring individuals who are legally permitted to work, and where there are allegations of non-compliance, evidence of a compliant Right to Work check can provide the employer with grounds to challenge proposed enforcement action and rely on the statutory excuse.

 The consequences of failing to comply with the Right to Work Check requirements can be severe and far-reaching.
 Non-compliance can result in:

 a.
 Civil Penalties: Employers can face substantial fines for employing individuals without the legal right to work in the UK.
-The penalties can be as high as £45,000 per illegal worker for a first offence, increasing to £65,000 for repeat offenders.
+The penalties can be as high as £45,000 per illegal worker for a first offence, increasing to up to £60,000 per illegal worker for repeat offenders where a further breach occurs within three years of the previous breach.

 b.
 Criminal Liability: In more serious cases, employers may face criminal charges, which can lead to unlimited fines and even imprisonment, if the employer knowingly employs someone without the right to work or has repeatedly failed to comply with the legal requirements.

 c.
 Reputational Damage: Being found in breach of right to work laws can severely damage a company’s reputation.
-The organisation will be added to the Home Office’s list of offences, potentially leading to negative publicity, loss of customer trust, and harm to the brand’s image, which can have long-term impacts on business relationships and market position.
+The organisation will be added to the Home Office’s published list of employers who have received illegal working civil penalties, potentially leading to negative publicity, loss of customer trust and harm to the brand’s image, which can have long-term impacts on business relationships and market position.

 d.
 Operational Disruption: Non-compliance can result in business disruptions, including the loss of key employees who are found to be working illegally, and diverting personnel time and resources away from the normal course of business to deal with the issue.